Installing the Windows 10 April Update will be faster

 Updates installation process usually consists of four phases, and each of these is performed either online or offline.
 When an offline phase is running, it’s obvious that you will not be able to use your OS and this may become annoying at some point.
 For instance, when the Creator Update was released back in April 2017, the average offline time experienced by users was of about 82 minutes.

 For the Fall Creators’ Update that was released in October 2017, the offline time dropped 51 minutes after Microsoft made a few changes to the installation process.
 This means an improvement of 38%.
-It seems that the upcoming Spring Creator Update will involve a shorter installation time as well.
+It seems that the Windows 10 April Update involves a shorter installation time as well.

 Additional work was done for the next Windows release